jentery/engl230v2/prompt1.md

 * Presence: Can you touch or handle it?
 * Texture: Is it smooth or rough?
 * Ephemera: What about it disappears, or what's ghostly or mutable about it?
-* Visibility: What materials can you see?
+* Visibility: Which materials can you see?
 Not see?
 * Audibility: Does it make a sound?
-What materials can you hear?
+Which materials can you hear?
 * Packaging: Is it packaged?
 If so, describe the packaging.
 * Storage: Where or how is it stored?
 Can you handle or see the storage media?
 * Age: How has the work aged?
 How might it rot, decay, or degrade?